Skip to content

 • Finnish Language Café at the Finnish Red Cross Language Café 17–19pm Learn Finnish language.
 Learn Finnish, learn Finnish culture, meet new friends.
 Rooms Hilda and Uno.

-• Червый хрест: help with homework о 16:30 – 19 Riksula.
+• Червый хрест: help with household tasks о 16:30–19 Riksula.

 • AA group from 19:30 PM to 21:30 PM for peer evenings.
 Room Hilda.